skalyaanamoorthy/PoseFilter/README.md

 ### Command Line Input

 1. After following the installation instructions, PoseFilter can be used through the command line as well.
 The following commands should be typed into the command line after a new PyMOL session is opened.
-The name (in this case PoseFilter) should correspond to the folder.
-The package name can be checked in "Plugin" -> "Plugin Manager" If it is not "PoseFilter" please use the appropriate keywords in the following commands.
+The package name can be checked in "Plugin" -> "Plugin Manager."
+If the package name is not "PoseFilter," please use the appropriate keywords in the following commands.

 `from pmg_tk.startup.PoseFilter import LigandRMSProcess`